Clara Campoamor

 Clara Campoamor Rodríguez (12 February 1888 – 30 April 1972) was a Spanish politician, lawyer and writer, considered by some the mother of the Spanish feminist movement.
 She was one of the main promoters for women's suffrage in Spain, included in the Spanish Constitution of 1931 in part owing to her advocacy.

 She was elected to the Constituent Assembly in 1931, before women were allowed to vote themselves.
 She later lost her parliamentary seat and briefly served as a government minister, before fleeing the country during the Spanish Civil War.
-Campoamor died in exile in Switzerland, and was later buried at the Polloe Cemetery in San Sebastian, Spain.
+Campoamor died in exile in Switzerland, and was later buried at the Polloe Cemetery in San Sebastián, Spain.

 Women's suffrage

 After the start of the Second Republic, Campoamor was elected deputy of Madrid constituency in the 1931 elections (then women could be elected, but not vote) by the Radical Party.
 She had joined this party because it was "republican, liberal, secular and democratic" and followed her own political ideology.
 She was part of the Constitutional Commission in charge of the preparation of the draft of the Constitution of the new republic composed of 21 deputies.

 In that body, she fought against sexual discrimination, for the legal equality of children born within and outside marriage, the right to divorce and universal suffrage, often called the "women's vote".
 The latter was a fight towards a more just and equalitarian Spanish Republic.
 Through perseverance and after her memorable speech, women's right to vote was approved on October 1, 1931, with 161 votes in favour, 121 votes against and 188 abstentions.
 Women’ suffrage also consolidated the role of women in political life, and allowed them to be part of it, rather than mere observers.
-The first election in which women were allowed to participate in Spain was in 1933, and only 3 years later, in 1936 (months before the coup d’état), Federica Montseny would become the first female minister in the history of western Europe.
+The first election in which women were allowed to participate in Spain was in 1933, and only 3 years later, in 1936 (months before the coup d'état), Federica Montseny would become the first female minister in the history of western Europe.

 Although Campoamor is said to be the mother of the feminist movement in Spain, Spanish women had followed the UK and US suffragettes in the 1920s, creating the Asociación Nacional de Mujeres Españolas (National Association of Spanish Women) in 1918, and celebrating the first feminist demonstration in Spain in 1921.
 A remarkable figure of said association was Carmen de Burgos, with which Campoamor would establish a relationship during her time as a teacher in Madrid, before law school.
 Even prior to said movement, an attempt to women's suffrage had been made in 1907.